About the Epilepsy Neurogenetics Initiative (ENGIN)

 - Access to the comprehensive care and related specialists necessary to manage the full range of issues associated with epilepsy

-- Provide a family answers as to why their child developed epilepsy, the disease prognosis and the risk of recurrence in other family members
+- Provides a family answers as to why their child developed epilepsy, the disease prognosis and the risk of recurrence in other family members

 - Informs treatment and management

-- Enable research to better understand disease mechanisms and develop precision treatments
+- Enables research to better understand disease mechanisms and develop precision treatments

-- Reduce or eliminate the need for additional invasive diagnostic testing
+- Reduces or eliminates the need for additional invasive diagnostic testing

 Translating research to treatment

 By combining expert clinical care, genetic testing, innovative genomic research and basic neuroscience, ENGIN’s goal is to translate a genetic diagnosis into the development of new gene-specific therapies to benefit children around the world.
 Our team is made up of experts who are leaders in the field of epilepsy genetics and are pioneering research into the discovery of new genetic causes of epilepsy, understanding how genetic variants can lead to seizures, and the development of individualized gene-specific treatments.

 CHOP recognizes the importance of research in this field and what it can do for children with epilepsy and their families.
 In an effort to continually elevate care for children with epilepsy and other neurogenetic disorders, CHOP has made a significant investment in our Neurogenetics and Epilepsy programs.
 ENGIN was designated a Frontier Program by CHOP in 2019.
 Frontier Programs are unique, cutting-edge programs that will forge important new discoveries, deliver novel therapies, and help even more children thrive.